 Size Medium and Large: Pick up 12 stitches 5 rows from the bottom of your hat on the interior side of the hat.

-Knit flat garter stitch, slipping the first and last stitch of each row.
+Knit flat garter stitch, slipping the first stitch of each row.
 Knit to desired length, and cast off.
 Leave a longer tail, and use to sew the end to the other side of the hat.

 Weave in your ends and you’re done!
 Enjoy exploring the desert in style.